AESC Forum: Middle East 2017, Dubai

 Mohamad El Turk, Rasd

-Clare Woodcraft, CEO, Emirates Foundation
+Clare Woodcraft, Emirates Foundation

 Clare Woodcraft, the CEO of Emirates Foundation and former Deputy Director of Shell Foundation, joins us to share her thoughts on the rise of meaningful careers and how search professionals can best respond to this new talent landscape.